 Our internal dialogue, or self-talk, plays a critical role in shaping our reality.
 If your self-talk is constantly negative, it reinforces self-doubt and fear.
 Positive self-talk, on the other hand, builds confidence and self-worth.

 Louise Hay believed that affirmations — repeated positive statements — could heal mental and physical imbalances.
+Her work inspired millions to rewire their thinking and reclaim their power.

 Examples of Positive Self-Talk